tamarackapp/tamarack-collector-py/README.rst

 ==================

 It is unavoidable for this library to have a non-zero impact on the performance of your application.
-It is currently implemented very naively, but will soon have a better implementation aiming at causing the least amount of per-request overhead possible.
+However, it is implemented with the intent to cause the least amount of per-request overhead as possible.
+After each request, the time interval is sampled and the data handed off to a worker, which collects data every minute.
+The library is using the ``multiprocessing`` module of Python.

 .. _Tamarack: https://github.com/mhallin/tamarack
 .. _Django: https://www.djangoproject.com/